 CT scan.
 Your doctor may use this scan to create horizontal and vertical images of your body.
 These are more detailed scans than regular X-rays.

 Treatment for Comminuted Fractures

 Your care will vary based on your age, overall health, severity of the injury, tolerance for certain treatments, and preference.

 But no matter which treatment you get, the goal is to heal the injury, control your pain, avoid complications, and repair the function of the affected area.

 Your treatment may involve:

 Surgery.
 You might need to have surgery if you have a comminuted fracture.
 This will help put your broken bones back into place.
 Sometimes your doctor will use metal rods or pins, called internal or external fixation, to hold your bone fragments together while they heal.
-These might go inside or outside of your body.
+These might go inside (internal) or outside (external) of your body.

 Medication.
 You may need pain medicine to feel better.

 Splint/cast.
 After surgery, you’ll usually get a splint or cast to keep your injured area in place, so that you can’t move it.
 This will help your bone heal properly.

 Traction.
 You might need to use a pulley, string, weight, or metal frame to stretch your muscles and tendons around the broken bone.
 This will help the ends of your bones stay in position and heal properly.